 The UVES spectrograph supports also an image slicer observing mode.
-In this case the extraction method is automatically switched to linear (optimal extraction would be extremly complex to perform as the cross order light profile of a spectrum acquired with the image slicer is unknown and difficult to model), using an extraction slit length set according to the slicer id (8 arcsecs in case of slicer #1 or #2 and 10 arcsecs in case of slicer #3) and no sky subtraction (if the image slicer is used there is not enough space on the detected spectrum to evaluate accurately the sky).
+In case of average or linear extraction the pipeline sets the extraction slit length set according to the slicer id (8 arcsecs in case of slicer #1 or #2 and 10 arcsecs in case of slicer #3) and performs no sky subtraction (if the image slicer is used there is not enough space on the detected spectrum to evaluate accurately the sky).